- 1 wine

 - Working for Angels, “I can gather many threads from the warp and woof of my life fabric — and pay homage to the many mentors who have informed my passion for winemaking over these decades,” Daniel says.

-- His debut Napa Valley Cabernet for Angels is set to release in Fall 2021.
+- Look for specialty Napa and Sonoma reds from Daniel - made with a true expert's touch.
 “It is a dream come true for me to bring 50 years of winemaking into one bottle, and offer it to you."

 Listen to Daniel’s lifetime of winemaking stories on his podcast, The Winemaker’s Journey — featuring interviews with fellow winemakers and friends in the Napa Valley.